Milton Keynes and North Bucks

 • New Lowndes Arms 4 High Street Whaddon MK17 0NA Telephone(01908) 508373

 A village pub with a single-room bar split into two areas with additional restaurant seating.
 Covered marquee in summer months.
-Four handpumps, but only one in use at present.
+Four handpumps; two are in use at present.
 The pub is dog friendly and is a destination pub for people from Milton Keynes.
 It is popular with walkers and cyclists The large garden has panoramic views of the countryside bordering the western edge of Milton Keynes.It has plenty of outside seating and a small car park at the rear.
 Charity events raise money for local charities or Together for Short Lives.

 • Winslow